 The legendary founder of Springfield.
 Voiced by Harry Shearer.

-- Everyone Has Standards: Though he was actually a pirate criminal, even he was appalled by Shelbyville Manhattan's wanting to have a law on marrying cousins.
+- Even Evil Has Standards: Though he was actually a pirate criminal, even he was appalled by Shelbyville Manhattan's wanting to have a law on marrying cousins.

 - Shrouded in Myth: He came and made a town, doing cool stuff like taming a buffalo by riding on it.
 He was so Inexplicably Awesome that countless generations of people still think highly of him.
 In reality he was Hans Sprungfeld, a pirate so sanguinary that he tried to kill George Washington before escaping to wherever Springfield is placed and label everybody else who decided to settle with him idiots (Evil Laugh included and actually written down on his confession).